-Govan Brown has developed specific forms for incident investigations, including Investigation report forms and witness statement forms.
-These standardized forms help streamline the documentation process and ensure consistent and thorough recording of incidents and investigations.
-By using these forms, relevant information can be captured accurately, enabling a comprehensive analysis of the incident and its causes.
+Govan Brown has developed specific forms for incident investigations, including investigation report forms and witness statement forms.
+These standardized forms streamline the documentation process and ensure consistent and thorough recording of incidents and investigations, enabling a comprehensive analysis of the incident and its causes.